stduhpf/Rasterm/README.md

 # Rasterized Toy Renderer

 A very simple software renderer using single-threaded CPU rasterization, and outputting result as ASCII art to stdout.
-All the rendering and display logic is in `main.c`, the 3D models are "transpiled" from wavefront object to C header files using code stolen from [olive.c](https://github.com/tsoding/olive.c/tree/master/tools), because I didn't want to lose time dealing with files.
+All the rendering and display logic is in `main.c`, some 3D models are "transpiled" from wavefront object to C header files using code stolen from [olive.c](https://github.com/tsoding/olive.c/tree/master/tools), because I didn't want to lose time dealing with files at the start of this project.
 This is just a toy project, don't expect good performance or usability.

 I got the idea to do such a project from [olive.c](https://github.com/tsoding/olive.c).
 Check it out!